asheshrambachan/HonestDiD/README.md

 confidence intervals that are guaranteed to include the true parameter at least 95% of the time when the imposed restrictions on satisfied.
-These confidence intervals account for the fact that there is estimation both in the treatment effects estimates and our estimates of the pre-trends.
+These confidence intervals account for the fact that there is estimation error both in the treatment effects estimates and our estimates of the pre-trends.

 **Sensitivity analysis**.
 The approach described above naturally lends